zzzsarai/ECommerce/README.md

 4. What improvements can be made to the interface or user flow?

 ### NOTE!!
-Kindly do it neatly and add comments
+Kindly do it neatly and add comments.
+Thank you